 On the road to the Air Walk are many walking trails signposted.
 We did the short Zig Zag Trail and the beautiful Keogh’s Creek Walk.

 In the morning Linnéa and Kerstin saw a black snake at the parking lot.
-Before we drove back to Hobart we had breakfast at the visitor centre.
-In Hobart we bought some food for the next couple of days and then continued to the Mt Field National Park where we had planned to spend the night.
+Before we drove back to Hobart we had breakfast at the visitor center.
+In Hobart, we bought some food for the next couple of days and then continued to the Mt Field National Park where we had planned to spend the night.

 We explored the first part of the cave with our flashlights.
 The Junee Cave system is one of the biggest in Australia but most of it is underwater and can only be explored by cave divers.